devilica/mydevicesapp/README.md

 php artisan passport:client --password
 ```

-Update your `.env` file with the generated Passport client credentials:
+Update your `.env` file with the generated Passport client credentials like in this example:

 ```env
 PASSPORT_CLIENT_ID=3